 Effective Revision Strategy for Sociology

-I want to be honest with you; studying can be boring when all you can do is keep reading one lesson after another.
+Frankly, studying can be boring when all you can do is keep reading one lesson after another.
 You should integrate some activities into your study habits to make it more interactive.

 Make Studying an Interactive Activity